These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting secondary symptoms like urinary urgency, bowel symptoms, or anemia

-Why: Large uterine fibroids commonly cause urinary frequency, urgency, incomplete emptying, constipation, and anemia.
+Large uterine fibroids commonly cause urinary frequency, urgency, incomplete emptying, constipation, and anemia.
 These symptoms may be evaluated under DC 7631 or separately, and failure to report them results in incomplete documentation of the overall disability picture.

-Do this instead: Proactively describe all symptoms related to your fibroids, including bladder and bowel symptoms.
+Instead: Proactively describe all symptoms related to your fibroids, including bladder and bowel symptoms.
 Ask the examiner whether these should be documented as part of your fibroid evaluation or referred for separate examination.

 Impact: May affect overall combined rating and secondary service connection claims